wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.5.4 =
+* Many code optimizations and cosmetic changes
+* Header and Footer code blocks moved to settings tab (#)
+* Added support to process shortcodes of other plugins used in Ad Inserter code blocks
+* Added support to white-list or black-list individual urls
+* Added support to export and import settings for code blocks
+* Added support to specify excerpts for block insertion
+* Added support to specify text that must be present when counting paragraphs

 = 1.5.3 =
 * Fixed Security Vulnerability: Plugin was vulnerable to a combination of CSRF/XSS attacks (credits to Kaustubh Padwad)
 * Fixed bug: In some cases deprecated widgets warning reported errors